PerimeterX/perimeterx-nginx-plugin/README.md

 ```

 #### <a name="log-enrichment"></a> Log Enrichment
-Access logs can be enriched with the PerimeterX bot information by creating an NGINX variable with the proper name
+Access logs can be enriched with the PerimeterX bot information by creating an NGINX variable with the proper name.
 To configure this variable use the NGINX map directive in the HTTP section of your NGINX configuration file.
-This should be added before an additional configuration files are included.
+This should be added before  additional configuration files are added.

 The following variables are enabled